We’ve collected the new iPhone update issues for years since the iOS 9 release. And in this post, we’ve listed 29 most common iPhone update issues.

 The Bluetooth issues after iOS 9 update doesn’t affect everyone, but it absolutely causing troubles to quite a few.
 For example, some people have trouble connecting the iPhone to the in-car Bluetooth systems, or Bluetooth suddenly disconnecting when a call comes in, or sometimes the connection drops frequently.

 Check the compatibility list of iOS 9 you will find that iPhone 4s and iPad 2 are also supported by iOS 9.
 However, not all iOS 9 features will be available for them.
 In the meantime, users of older iPhone and iPad may be looking for ways to speed up their iPhone/iPad running iOS 9.
-If are really feeling that iOS 9 is slowing down of time on your old device, there are a couple of fixes you can take to speed up your iOS 9.

 The new “Low Power Mode” of iOS 9 lets you extend your battery life to some degree.
 It can be programmed to activate when the battery reaches 20%, or manually at any time.
 For many users the iOS 9 battery life is very good, but few users report iOS 9 battery life darning fast.
 Here are some quick tips to extend iOS 9 battery life.